codeadamca/codeadam-academic-integrity/README.md

 # codeadam-academicintegrity
-A small course on coding and academic integrity.
+A small online learning module on coding and academic integrity.
 The full course can be viewed at:

 [https://academicintegrity.codeadam.ca/](https://academicintegrity.codeadam.ca/)